The Board of Social Work consists of 15 members appointed by the governor. The members are:

 (a) All social worker members must have engaged in the practice of social work in Minnesota for at least one year during the ten years preceding their appointments.

-(c) Eight social worker members must be engaged at the time of their appointment in the practice of social work in Minnesota in the following settings:
+(c) Five social worker members must be engaged at the time of their appointment in the practice of social work in Minnesota in the following settings:

-(1) one member must be engaged in the practice of social work in a county agency;
+(1) one member must be engaged in the practice of social work in either a county or state agency;

-(5) one member must be engaged in the practice of social work in a private agency;
+(3) one member must be engaged in the practice of social work in a health care setting;

-(6) two members must be engaged in the practice of social work in a clinical social work setting; and
+(4) one member must be engaged in the practice of social work in a private setting; and

-(7) one member must be an educator engaged in regular teaching duties at a program of social work accredited by the Council on Social Work Education or a similar accreditation body designated by the board.
+(5) one member must be an educator engaged in regular teaching duties at a program of social work accredited by the Council on Social Work Education or a similar accreditation body that the board designates.

 (d) At the time of their appointments, at least six members must reside outside of the 11-county metropolitan area.

-(e) At the time of their appointments, at least five members must be persons with expertise in communities of color.
+(e) At the time of their appointments, at least five members must be members of:

 The board must biennially elect from its membership a chair, vice-chair, and secretary-treasurer.